hammie12/primmobilefront/CONTRIBUTING.md

-# Contributing to Prim Mobile
+# Contributing to Priim Mobile

-Thank you for your interest in contributing to Prim Mobile!
+Thank you for your interest in contributing to Priim Mobile!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents